Quartering Acts: Quartering in time of war

 A bill was then brought to the governor to sign that said troops could be quartered in homes but innkeepers had the right to complain to a judge if they felt too many soldiers were there.
-Loudoun was enraged with this and threatened to order his troops be quarter themselves in private residences again.
+Loudoun was enraged with this and threatened to order his troops quarter themselves in private residences again.
 By the end of December, the Massachusetts legislature was able to get Loudoun to agree to quarter his troops at Castle William.
 On May 3, 1765 the British Parliament met and finally passed a Quartering Act for the American colonies.
 The act stated that troops could only be quartered in barracks and if there wasn't enough space in barracks then they were to be quartered in public houses and inns.
 If still not enough space then the governor and council were to find vacant space, but at no time was it legal to quarter troops in private homes.
 During the American Revolutionary War, the New York Provincial Congress forcibly barracked Continental Army troops in private homes.

 Modern relevance

-A section of the United States Declaration of Independence listing the colonies' grievances against the King explicitly notes:
+Grievance 13 of the 27 Grievances section of the United States Declaration of Independence listing the colonies' grievances against the King explicitly notes:

-The Third Amendment to the United States Constitution, expressly prohibited the military from peacetime quartering of troops without consent of the owner of the house.
+The Third Amendment to the United States Constitution expressly prohibited the military from peacetime quartering of troops without consent of the owner of the house.
 A product of their times, the relevance of the Acts and the Third Amendment has greatly declined since the era of the American Revolution, having been the subject of only one case in over 200 years, Engblom v.
 Carey in 1982.

 The Quartering Act has been cited as one of the reasons for the Second Amendment to the United States Constitution, which prohibits infringing on the right of the people to keep and bear arms.
 Standing armies were mistrusted, and the First Congress considered quartering of troops to have been one of the tools of oppression before and during the American revolution.